This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 One of my favorite plants, the Monstera Deliciosa, is great.
 They can get large and fill a space with color.
 Although these plants can fruit, it is unlikely at home.

-These plants require watering once or twice but allow the soil to dry out before watering again.
+These plants require watering once or twice, but allow the soil to dry out before watering again.
 One issue they can suffer from is root rot.
-They prefer indirect light, so they make a perfect candidate for a home away from a window.
+They prefer indirect light, making them a perfect candidate for a home away from a window.

 Check the Latest Price On Amazon Here